moveit/moveit/moveit_planners/trapezoidal/README.md

 See the `trapezoidal_robot_programming` package for an example python script that shows how to use the capability.

 ### Service interface
-The service `plan_sequence_path` allows the user to generate a joint trajectory for a `pilz_msgs::MotionSequenceRequest`.
+The service `plan_sequence_path` allows the user to generate a joint trajectory for a `moveit_msgs::MotionSequenceRequest`.
 The trajectory is returned and not executed.